jiaminjessshi/SAS_Descriptive_COVID-19-Clinical-trials/README.md

 ## 6. Study type
 ### 6.1.
 Study type description
-*	Interventional (= experimental): an intervention, eg. a drug, is assigned to a group of people.
+*	Interventional (= experimental): An intervention, eg. a drug, is assigned to a group of people.
-*	Observational (= epidemiologic): no intervention assigned, but an exposure and outcome of interest are compared across populations.
+*	Observational (= epidemiologic): No intervention assigned, but an exposure and outcome of interest are compared across populations.
 *	Expanded access (= compassionate use): An investigational medicine given to patient with a serious disease/condition for treatment outside of clinical trials, without available alternative treatments

 #### References